History of West Africa: Later migrations

-Through pathways taken by caravan, or via travel amid the Almovarid period, a West African population (e.g., Sub-Saharan West Africans) may have introduced the –29 (A → G) β-thalassemia mutation—found in notable amounts among African-Americans—into the North African region of Morocco.
+Through pathways taken by caravan, or via travel amid the Almovarid period, a West African population (e.g., Sub-Saharan West Africans) may have introduced the −29 (A → G) β-thalassemia mutation—found in notable amounts among African-Americans—into the North African region of Morocco.

 Painted rock art from Manding peoples are found largely in Mali, where Malinke and Bambara peoples reside.
 The Manding rock art, developed using black, white, or red paint, is primarily composed of geometric artforms, as well as animal (e.g., saurian) and human artforms.
 Some of the Manding rock art may relate to circumcision rituals for initiates.
 During the 15th century CE, migrations from the northern area of Guinea and southern area of Mali may have resulted in the creation of Manding rock art in the northern area of Mali (e.g., Yobri, Nabruk), southeastern area of Burkina Faso (e.g., Takoutala, Sourkoundingueye), and Dogon country.

 Slave trade

 Following the collapse of the Songhai Empire in the 16th century CE, a number of smaller states arose across West Africa, including the Bambara Empire of Ségou, the lesser Bambara kingdom of Kaarta, the Fula/Malinké kingdom of Khasso (in present-day Mali's Kayes Region), and the Kénédougou Empire of Sikasso.

 European traders first became a force in the region in the 15th century, with the 1445 establishment of a Portuguese trading post at Arguin Island, off the coast of present-day Senegal.
 By 1475, Portuguese traders had reached as far as the Bight of Benin.
 The Atlantic slave trade began almost immediately after this, based on the already well-established slave trading capacity of the Islamic world, with the Portuguese taking hundreds of captives back to their country for use as slaves.
-However, it would not begin on a grand scale until Christopher Columbus's voyages to the Americas and the subsequent demand for cheap colonial labour.
+It began on grand scale after Christopher Columbus' voyages to the Americas and the subsequent demand for cheap colonial labour.
 In 1510, the Spanish Crown initiated Spain's involvement in the Atlantic slave trade, and it was followed over the next centuries by other European states.
 By 1650, the slave trade was in full force at a number of sites along the coast of West Africa, and over the coming centuries would result in severely reduced growth for the region's population and economy.
 The expanding slave trade produced significant populations of West Africans living in the New World, recently colonised by Europeans.
 The oldest known remains of African slaves in the Americas were found in Mexico in early 2006 and are thought to date from the late-16th to mid-17th centuries.